RaspberryPIApps/Brittany-and-Roger/wifi_based_distance_estimation.md

 *This research is a work in progress.
 Here are our findings:*

 * We need three wifi access points.
-* The robot needs some device to be capable of receiving wifi signals and calculating the strength of the signal (in dB).
+* The robot needs some device capable of receiving wifi signals and calculating the strength of the signal (in dB).
 * We will use the formulas: FSPL:(dB) = 20log10(d)+20log10(f) -27.55
 * units: MHz for frequency and meters for distance